 NextDNS has been founded in May 2019 in Delaware, USA by two French founders Romain Cointepas and Olivier Poitrey.
 Olivier has been working on Internet infrastructures for the last 20 years.
 In 2005, he founded Dailymotion, the largest video sharing service after Youtube and the most popular European website in the world at the time.
 He his now Director of Engineering at Netflix, working on Open Connect, Netflix's home CDN also known as the CDN moving about 30% of the total US Internet traffic.
 Romain and Olivier closely worked for years at Dailymotion on many different projects.
 Romain ended up leading the mobile & TV department.

 We are true supporters of the net neutrality and Internet privacy.
 We believe that un-encrypted DNS resolvers operated by ISPs are detrimental to those two principales.
 Alternative solutions like Google DNS or Cloudflare DNS are great, but we think more actors need to step up and provide alternative services to avoid centralization of powers.

 The Domain Name System (DNS) is like the phonebook of the Internet.
 Computers on a network need IPs, the equivalent of phone numbers to communicate.
-But IPs are hard to remember for humans, so DNS is here do domain names can be used instead.
+But IPs are hard to remember for humans, so DNS is here so domain names can be used instead.
 For instance, when going on

 www.google.com is the domain name that DNS will convert is something like